PaulinaCakalli/R-Software-Examples/series simulation and visualization.md

 ## Scatter plots for N[1], N[2], N[3], ..., N[12]
-1)	Scatter plots help us to understand better the nature of time seires.
-There is build a function wich draw for every lag a straight       line.
+1)	Scatter plots help us to understand better the nature of time series.
+The following function draws a straight line for every lag.
 Correlation coefficient are shown bottomright on the graph.
-2)  As can be seen from the graphical representation almost all the points are near of zero and the correlation coefficient also near of zero.
+2)  As can be seen from the graphical representation almost all the points are near zero and the correlation coefficient is also near zero.

 ```R
 l <- length(ts_data)